A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Vehicle Models

 \subsection{Kinematic Models}

-The systems, having less number of actuation direction than the available motion coordinates in configuration space are called non-holonomic (non-integrable) systems.
-On the vehicle motion plane in the global coordinate system, the velocity of the front and rear axle centers are constrained and they are not independent each other.
+The systems with less actuation direction than the available motion coordinates in the configuration space are called non-holonomic (non-integrable) systems.
+On the vehicle motion plane in the global coordinate system, the velocities of the front and rear axle centres are constrained, and they are not independent of each other.

 Two points on the rear and front axles of the vehicle are shown in (Figure \ref{fig:kinmodel}).
-These two points are rigidly connected to each other by the vehicle body frames.
-Depending on which among two to follow the given reference path, kinematic models are derived with respect to the chosen point.
-In parking maneuvers, the rear axle center is required to track the reference path.
+The vehicle body frame rigidly connects these points.
+The kinematic models are derived for the chosen point and may show variations in the equations.
+These points are chosen to some reference tracking requirements.
+For example, in parking maneuvers, the rear axle centre is required to track the reference path, especially in the reverse motion.

-The velocities of the rear and front axle centers are constrained by the following forms \cite{latombe2012robot};
+The velocities of the rear and front axle centres are constrained by the following forms \cite{latombe2012robot};

-In this work, we take the rear axle center as the reference tracking point.
-We construct the kinematic model with respect to this reference point.
-The front axle center velocity can be described by the rear axle center velocity yielding the following constraint relationship.
-These velocity constraint equations are commonly called as the Pfaffian constraint equations \cite{latombe2012robot, murray1994mathematical}.
+In this work, we take the rear axle centre as the reference tracking point.
+The kinematic model is constructed with respect to this reference point.
+In this case, the front axle centre velocity can be described by the rear axle centre velocity, yielding the following constraint relationship.
+These velocity constraint equations are commonly called the Pfaffian constraint equations \cite{latombe2012robot, murray1994mathematical}.